veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bubble-chart.md

     ```
 -   **Key:** Key is used to provide user custom key point into the chart.
 It is like a user’s custom parameter provided to the chart section.
 -   **Value:** It is a value of the key that the user provided manually.
 For example,
-- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **Class**: "Class" attribute is used to point to a class in a style sheet.
-A class contains one or more style statements.
-Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
-The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+-   **style:** Used to specify the inline style.
+It is applied to the specific element.
+For example
     ```css
-    .class1 {
+    text {
-        border-radius:10px;
-        flex-basis:10%;
-        height:100px;
+    	color: maroon;
     }
-    .class2 {
-        border-radius:10px;
-        flex-basis:10%;
-        height:100px;
-    }

     ```
+    Here in this examplee, the text we type will be in maroon color
+-   **class:** It specifies one or more class names for an element.
+The class attribute is mostly used to point to a class in a style sheet.
 ## Support
 - **Devices:** Android, iOS
 - **Browsers:**  Latest version of all modern browsers
 - **Dependencies version:**
     - Angular CLI version: 5.0.0 +
     - Cordova version: 7.1.0 +